edibotopic/edibotopic-website/content/notes/ambiguity.md

 tags = ["philosophy"]
 +++

-Ambiguity occurs when language, statements, or situations can be understood in multiple ways.
+Ambiguity occurs when language, objects, or situations can be understood in multiple ways.

-Types include lexical, syntactic, semantic, and substrate ambiguity, each arising from different aspects of language structure and meaning.

-Understanding ambiguity is crucial in philosophy of language, logic, and communication.
+It can be thought of as a one-to-many relationship between a perception and the set of its interpretations.